TransDEvo People

 John Chamberlin 🇺🇸

 I am a bioinformatician with a background in microbiology, statistics, and toxicology, but am currently most interested in the interplay between RNA biology and genome evolution.
 I completed my PhD in 2024 at the University of Utah Department of Biomedical Informatics (Salt Lake City, USA), where I focused on technical aspects of single-cell RNA-seq analysis.
-In the Irimia Lab, I am using comparative approaches to study the evolution and regulation of transcriptional processing mechanisms.
+In the Sebe-Pedros & Irimia Labs, I am using comparative approaches to study the evolution and regulation of transcriptional processing mechanisms.

 Random facts: I used to rent a house on Chamberlin Avenue (no relation).